coleins/coleins/README.md

 - 👯 I’m looking to collaborate on
-Open-source projects in web development, especially in the fields of React, Vue.js, and Next.js.
+Open-source projects in React and/or  Django.

 - 💬 Ask me about
-Full-Stack Web Development, especially React, Flask, and web deployment strategies.
+Full-Stack Web Development, especially JavaScript,React, Python, Django, Flask, and web deployment strategies.

 - ⚡ Fun fact: I'm Left Handed But Right Brained